VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 ### Multi-exact filter

-Sometimes it is needed to locate log messages with a field containing at least one of the given values.
+Sometimes it is needed to locate log messages with a field containing one of the given values.
 This can be done with multiple [exact filters](#exact-filter) combined into a single [logical filter](#logical-filter).
 For example, the following query matches log messages with `log.level` field containing either `error` or `fatal` exact values: